f5devcentral/f5-rseries-training/docs/rseries_points_of_management.rst

 Points of Management in rSeries
 ===============================

-There are two main points of management within the rSeries Appliances.
+There are two main points of management within the rSeries appliances.
 The **F5OS platform layer**, and the individual **tenants**.
 Each support their own CLI, GUI, and API access and have their own authentication and user configuration.

 .. image:: images/rseries_points_of_management/image1.png
   :align: center